 Note: Applications completed after the deadlines will be considered, but the deadlines allow for sufficient time to obtain the necessary technology and materials needed.

 Schofield Hall 111

 Eau Claire WI 54702-4004

-Ideal candidates hold a BS in math, statistics, analytics, computer science, or marketing, or have three to five years of professional experience as a business intelligence analyst, systems analyst, data analyst, financial analyst, information technology analyst, database administrator, market research analyst, computer programmer, statistician, or similar position.
+No aptitude tests (GMAT, GRE) are required.
+Ideal candidates hold a bachelor's degree in math, statistics, analytics, computer science or marketing, or have three-to-five years of professional experience as a business intelligence analyst, systems analyst, data analyst, financial analyst, information technology analyst, database administrator, market research analyst, computer programmer, statistician or similar position.